-In addition to computing current and quick ratio, some analysts also compute absolute liquid ratio to test the liquidity of the business.
+In addition to current and quick ratio, some analysts also compute absolute liquid ratio to test the liquidity of the business.
 Absolute liquid ratio is computed by dividing the absolute liquid assets by current liabilities.

 The formula to compute this ratio is given below:

 Absolute liquid assets are equal to liquid assets minus accounts receivable and bills receivable.
 These assets usually include cash, cash equivalents, bank balances and marketable securities etc.

 Following are the current assets and current liabilities of a trading company:

 - Marketable securities: $18,000